spectrum-lab-iisc/spectrum-lab-iisc.github.io/_pages/about.md

   enabled: true # includes a list of news items
   scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit: 3 # leave blank to include all the news in the `_news` folder
+display_categories: [Lab Director, PhD Students, MSc Students, Undergraduates, Alumni]
 latest_posts:
   enabled: true
   scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+The **Spectrum Lab**
-The **Calgary Machine Learning Lab** is a research group led by [Yani Ioannou](https://yani.ai) within the [Schulich School of Engineering](https://schulich.ucalgary.ca) at the [University of Calgary](https://www.ucalgary.ca).
-The lab has a research focus on improving Deep Neural Network (DNN) training and models.
-Topics of research include: Sparse Neural Network Training, Bias and Robustness of Efficient Deep Learning methods and Efficient Inference with Large Language Models.
+is a research group led by [Chandra Sekhar Seelamantula](https://yani.ai) in the [Department of Electrical Engineering](https://schulich.ucalgary.ca) at the [Indian Institute of Science](https://www.ucalgary.ca).
+The lab focuses on problems in the intersection of computational imaging and maching learning.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">